 The key objective of the Plan of Management is to ensure that Kempt Field retains its use as an area of active open space while providing increased opportunities and improvements in passive recreation (eg walking paths, picnic and BBQ areas, children's playground and dog off-leash area).
-This has been achieved in the Master Plan which outlines the design issues and provides a concept design for Kempt Field's future that includes the comments raised during the community consultation (to be added after public exhibition).
+This has been achieved in the Masterplan which outlines the design issues and provides a concept design for Kempt Field's future that includes the comments raised during the community consultation during July/August 2017.